Michaeltaakin/PROJECT_MIKE/project_05/README.md

 ## 5. Uploading Website Files to S3
-As part of the Packer process, my files in the web/ folder were automatically uploaded to S3 using: aws s3 sync web/ s3://my-webapp-bucket2
+As part of the Packer process, my files in the web/ directory were automatically uploaded to S3 using: aws s3 sync web/ s3://my-webapp-bucket2

 However, I also manually verified this process from the AWS Console to ensure the files were uploaded correctly.

 ## 6. Setting Up S3 Website Hosting (Manual via AWS Console)

-Since I didn’t use Terraform for this part, I configured the hosting manually.
+For this part, I configured the S3 hosting manually.

-1. Created a new S3 bucket
+1. I created a new S3 bucket

 Name: my-webapp-bucket2
 Region: us-east-2